-Nestled in the center of the island, Islip MacArthur Airport has long-served local commuters and travelers alike, who prefer this less hectic alternative to its two big brothers to the East.
+Nestled in the center of the island, Islip MacArthur Airport has long-served local commuters and travelers alike, who prefer this less hectic alternative to its two big brothers to the West.
 It’s come a long way from its humble beginnings, growing exponentially over the years, but it still retains its small town charm.

 Now officially known as Long Island MacArthur Airport, the airstrip located on the south side of Ronkonkoma was originally built in 1942, four months after the Japanese attacked Pearl Harbor.
 Back then, it was simply Islip Airport.